pertbanking/led-cube/pi/README.md

 # Animator

 These classes represent the LED cube and its animations.
+They are meant to be run on a system (I used a Raspberry Pi) with an Arduino connected to its USB port.

 ## Build